Chocolate Stout Cupcakes with Caramelized White Chocolate Ganache

 - In a large mixing bowl, whisk together the cocoa, sugar, flour, baking soda, and salt.

 - In another medium mixing bowl, combine the stout, melted butter, and vanilla.
-Beat in eggs, 1 at time.
+Beat in eggs, one at a time.
 Mix in sour cream until thoroughly combined and smooth.
 Gradually mix the dry ingredients into the wet mixture.

 - Top each cupcake with a heap of frosting and dust with cocoa.